nevanscott/uxui0120/_projects/web-app.md

 ### Wednesday

-* Prepare research and design report
+* Prepare your research and design report.
-* Build presentation
+* Build your presentation.
-* Practice presentation
+* Practice your presentation.

 ### Thursday

-* Print your reports
+* Print your reports.
 * Be fabulous in front of the jury!

 ## Presentation (6 minutes)

 You will present in front of a jury panel composed of 2 UX/UI designers.
 Think of this as an opportunity to get an outside opinion from someone who is actively and currently working in the field.
-Working in a high pressure situation in a safe environment is going to be great practice for you ahead of job interviews.
+Working in a high pressure situation in a safe environment is going to be great practice for you ahead of your job interviews.

 Your presentation should answer the following questions: